Archdiocese of Hobart

 The Archdiocese of Hobart is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church in Australia located in Hobart and covering Tasmania, Australia.

 Immediately exempt to the Holy See, the area covered was initially administered by the Vicariate Apostolic of New Holland and Van Diemen's Land.
 In 1842, the Vicariate Apostolic of Hobart was erected; elevated as a diocese a few weeks later; and as an archdiocese in 1888.

-St Mary's Cathedral is the seat of the Catholic Archbishop of Hobart, currently Julian Porteous.
+St Mary's Cathedral is the seat of the Catholic Archbishop of Hobart, currently Anthony Ireland, installed on the 12th of August, 2025.

 History

 Established 5 April 1842 as the Vicariate Apostolic of Hobart and became Diocese of Hobart on 22 April 1842.

 On 3 August 1888 as the Archdiocese of Hobart.

 Bishops

 The following individuals have been appointed as Bishops of Hobart or any of its precursor titles: